"A lie told often enough becomes truth."

 sometimes associated with public-relations firms or hypnotists?

-to community or media relations functions in recent decades.
+community or media relations functions in recent decades.
 Is there a growing trend towards

 perception-maintenance at the expense of "street" enforcement work?